CloudMikhail/real-time-chat-app/README.md

 # 🚀 Real-Time Chat Application

-Welcome to our cutting-edge real-time chat application!
+Welcome to my cutting-edge real-time chat application!
 This project demonstrates the power of modern web technologies to create a seamless, interactive chatting experience.

 ## 🌟 Features